FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 ## Environment variables

 If you cloned the demo repository, you can copy `.env.local.dist` to `.env.local` and change the values there.
-If not, create it and fill in the details from your FusionAuth application.
+If not, create `.env.local` file and fill in the details from your FusionAuth application.

 ```dotenv
 FUSIONAUTH_ISSUER="<APP ISSUER FROM FUSIONAUTH>" # example: my-website.com